maneesh29s/digital-garden-notes/LinuxContainers/colima.md

 The docker.service uses the modified service file present at `/lib/systemd/system/docker.service` so the `dockerd` command runs with more options than the [default docker.service](https://github.com/moby/moby/blob/master/contrib/init/systemd/docker.service)

 Along with above 3 services, the k8s node's systemd also spawns [cri-docker.service](https://github.com/Mirantis/cri-dockerd/blob/master/packaging/systemd/cri-docker.service). and  [cri-docker.socket](https://github.com/Mirantis/cri-dockerd/blob/master/packaging/systemd/cri-docker.socket)
-For the `cri-dockerd` command, the `--container-runtime-endpoint fd://` options specifies `cri-dockerd` to use the `/var/run/cri-docker.sock` spawned using [Socket Activation](../systemd.md#Socket%20Activation)
+For the `cri-dockerd` command, the `--container-runtime-endpoint fd://` options specifies `cri-dockerd` to use the `/var/run/cri-docker.sock` spawned using [Socket Activation](../systemd.md#Socket-Activation)

-Kubelet is ran with  `--container-runtime-endpoint=unix:///var/run/cri-dockerd.sock` option, thus it sends request to `cri-dockerd` using the `cri-dockerd.sock` socket
+Kubelet is ran with  `--container-runtime-endpoint=unix:///var/run/cri-dockerd.sock` option, thus it sends request to `cri-dockerd` using the `cri-dockerd.sock` socket.

 Then, `cri-dockerd` sends request to docker engine (`dockerd`) using the socket present at `/var/run/docker.sock`  (check `cri-dockerd --help` for more default options)